 Cook the garlic, onion and spring onions in a pan on a medium heat in the olive oil.
 Once soft, set aside in a bowl

 In the same pan, cook the fresh spinach.
-Once it begins to wilt add the 1 tsp of butter and the nutmeg.
+Once it begins to wilt add the butter and the nutmeg.
 When fully wilted put it in a sieve over a bowl to drain out the excess water.
 Press down on it with a spoon to get plenty of water out

 Mix the spinach with the onions in a bowl